 Authors: Dr Rasika S. Jayasekara

 In Sri Lanka, nursing education is moving from diploma nursing certificate to a university bachelor degree.
-In this transitional stage, the development of a national level framework that uses evidence to underpin undergraduate nursing education is a crucially important step to improve nursing education and nursing service in Sri Lanka.
+In this transitional stage, the development of an evidence based national level framework for undergraduate nursing education is a crucially important step to improve nursing education and nursing service in Sri Lanka.
 The overall purpose of this PhD research study was to develop an evidence-based national framework for undergraduate nursing education in Sri Lanka.

 The systematic reviews revealed that the evidence regarding the effectiveness and appropriateness of undergraduate nursing curricula is notably weak and direct transfer of the curriculum model from one country to another is not appropriate without first assessing the cultural context of both countries.
 The conceptual framework, which was developed using the finding of systematic reviews and literature reviews, consists of widely recognized nursing concepts in international and local contexts.
 However, some concepts cannot be directly applicable because of cultural and economic impediments.